chainer/chainerui/docs/source/reference/ui.rst

 .. image:: ../../images/result_detail.png

 Show detailed information of the training job and support operation of the training loop.
+For more detail of ``Commands`` pane, see :ref:`getstart_operate_training_loop`.